What are real estate transfer taxes? Who has to pay them? Learn about real estate transfer taxes for the state of Ohio.

 Whether you are buying or selling a home, your real estate agent will talk you through the process and make sure you understand all the different fees and taxes that you will be charged at closing.

-One thing to remember, our agents sell for a flat fee of $3,000 or 1% for homes over $350,000.
+One thing to remember, our agents sell for a 1.5% listing fee ($3,000 minimum).
 Rest assured that's one expense that won't be a surprise on closing day.